majacQ/sdk/pkg/dev_compiler/doc/STATIC_SAFETY.md

 # Strong Mode Static Checking

+**Note: This document is out of date.
+Please see [Sound Dart](https://dart.dev/guides/language/sound-dart) for up-to-date documentation on Dart's type system.
+The work below was a precursor towards Dart's current type system.**

 ## Overview

 The Dart programming language has an optional, unsound type system.
 Although it is similar in appearance to languages such as Java, C#, or C++, its type system and static checking are fundamentally different.
 It permits erroneous behavior in ways that may be surprising to programmers coming from those and other conventional typed languages.